harshitagupta2004/Q-AIFL/README.md

 <br>

 Open the notebook<br>
-jupyter notebook
+jupyter notebook<br>
 Run Experimental Setup.ipynb and follow the step-by-step logic to reproduce or modify the experiments.<br>

 File Structure<br>
-quantum-ml-experiments/
+quantum-ml-experiments/<br>
 │
-├── Experimental Setup.ipynb   # Main notebook with all experiments
+├── Experimental Setup.ipynb   # Main notebook with all experiments<br>
-├── requirements.txt           # Python dependencies
+├── requirements.txt           # Python dependencies<br>
-└── README.md                  # Project overview and instructions
+└── README.md                  # Project overview and instructions<br>

 Notes<br>
 The project includes components compatible with PennyLane for quantum computing simulations.
 Make sure your environment supports this if you plan to extend the notebook with quantum circuits.<br>